 Auditor.
 The Board of Trustees shall appoint an Auditor who shall be a certified public accountant.

 Administrator.
 The Board of Trustees shall have the authority to appoint an Administrator who shall be responsible for the administration and coordination of all System operations and activities that are not otherwise specified in this act.
 Such administration shall be in accordance with rules and regulations of this act and the policy and direction of the Board.
-In the absence of an Administrator, the Secretary of the Board as specified in Section 34(b)(2) shall be responsible for the coordination of Board meetings and providing proper notice of such meetings.
+In the absence of an Administrator, the Secretary of the Board as specified in Section 34(b)(2), shall be responsible for the coordination of Board meetings and providing proper notice of such meetings.

 Insurance.
 The Board of Trustees may purchase and maintain that insurance coverage necessary for the proper operation of the System, including worker's compensation, fidelity insurance, and officers' and employees' liability coverage.
-All expenses incurred in purchasing or maintaining this coverage, including fees, and retainers, shall be borne by the System.
+All expenses incurred in purchasing or maintaining this coverage, including fees and retainers, shall be borne by the System.

 Sec.
 37. Committees.
 The Chairman of the Board shall appoint an Investment Committee and a Benefits Committee and shall have the authority to appoint such other committees of the Board as deemed appropriate.